UiharuKazari2008/TENS4OSC/README.md

 #define MAX_INTENSITY 30
 ```

+## Known Issues
+* If you swing your from values to quickly there is tendicy for it to get out of sync (Low then expected thankfully)

 ## Implimentation
 * Use VRCOSC to route the output from VRChat to your devices IP Address @ Port 9001
 * Add the 4 Parameters